 17. And he tore down the tower of Penuel and killed the men of the city.

 18. And he said to Zeba and Zalmunna, “What kind of men were they that you killed at Tabor?”
-And they say, “As you are, so were they.
+And they said, “As you are, so were they.
 Each of them resembled sons of a king.”

 19. And he said, “They were my brothers, sons of my mother.
 As Jehovah lives, if you had let them live, I would not kill you.”